 Unfortunately, there's no customization software available for this keyboard.
 Keychron lists some third-party options in their user manual, but they're not officially supported, and we haven't tested them.

 The Keychron K1 has very good compatibility options.
 There are a few issues on each operating system that prevent it from being fully compatible.
-Most of these issues have to do with function keys not working, such as the Cortana button not working on Windows, Siri not working on macOS, and F1 and F2 not working on both.
+Most of these issues have to do with function keys not working, like the Cortana button not working on Windows, Siri not working on macOS, and F1 and F2 not working on both.
 There's a 'Print Screen' button, but that only works on Windows.

-Our Keychron K1 is a TenKeyLess (TKL) keyboard with Gateron Low-Profile Red switches, but it's also available with Gateron Low-Profile Blue and Brown switches.
-Also, it comes in black and gray variants and is available in a full-sized format with a NumPad.
+Our Keychron K1 is a TenKeyLess (TKL) keyboard with Gateron Low Profile Red switches, but it's also available with Gateron Low Profile Blue and Brown switches.
+Also, it comes in black and gray variants and is available in a full-sized format with a numpad.
 We expect these results to valid for the other variants, aside from typing experience.
 The label for our unit can be seen here.

 The Keychron K1 is a TenKeyLess keyboard that's ideally suited for typing on your tablet or smartphone.
 Despite having no incline settings or wrist rest, it's a comfortable keyboard to type on when compared to the Keychron K4, which has a higher profile.
 It can be used wirelessly over Bluetooth, just like the Logitech MX Keys, but the K1 has full RGB backlighting while the Logitech only has a white backlight.
 It's also cheaper than the Logitech G915 LIGHTSPEED, another low-profile mechanical keyboard that uses similar switches.
 For other options, you can also check out our recommendations for the best RGB keyboards, the best wireless keyboards, and the best mechanical gaming keyboards.